Electrocardiography for Children

-What is electrocardiography (ECG) for a child?Electrocardiography (ECG) is a simple, fast test to check the electrical activity of your child's heart as blood moves through it.
+What is electrocardiography (ECG) for children?Electrocardiography (ECG) is a simple, fast test to check the electrical activity of your child's heart as blood moves through it.
 Abnormal ECG results may mean there is a problem with your child's heart.

 Why might my child need an ECG?